ssase/ssase.github.io/_posts/2024-03-24-optimize-the-implementation-of-regex.md

 }
 ```

-## Reduce the Count of DFA's Q
+## Reduce the Count of *DFA*'s States

-1. Divide all Q into 2 groups, one consists of all accept Q, the other contains other Q;
+1. Divide all states into 2 groups, one consists of all accept states, the other contains other states;
 2. Choose a symbol from Σ, calculate the result state with the state from the same group;
 3. If a state's result state is from a different group, then put this state to a new group, if another state's result state is from the same group as this one, put it into the new group;
 4. Repeat step 2-3 until there's no new group;
-5. Update Q.
+5. Update states.

 ```c++
 void DFA::simplify(void)